xinyiguan/py2lispIDyOM/README.md

 MATLAB, R and other software for further analysis.

-py2lispIDyOM also provides methods to extract certain (single or multiple) IDyOM outputs (for analysis in python) and export them in different formats.
+py2lispIDyOM also provides methods to extract certain (single or multiple) IDyOM outputs (for analysis in python) and/or export them in different formats.

 For more information about the IDyOM outputs, see [IDyOM Output](https://github.com/mtpearce/idyom/wiki/IDyOM-Output).

 ### 3. Visualizing IDyOM data

+py2lispIDyOM provides some useful plotting tools to help visualize the IDyOM output data.

 ## About the Experiment Logger: